hguy/dds-reader/README.md

 ## Distribution

-DDSReader lib is distributed as a multi targeting nuget package at https://www.nuget.org/packages/DDSReader/
+DDSReader lib is distributed as a netstandard2.0 nuget package at https://www.nuget.org/packages/DDSReader/

-Supported : net461, netstandard2.0, netcoreapp2.0

 ## License